Andrew Higginson (snooker player)

-Andrew Higginson (born 13 December 1977) is an English former professional snooker player from Widnes, Cheshire.
+Andrew Higginson (born 13 December 1977) is an English professional snooker player from Widnes, Cheshire.
 He is best known for being the surprise finalist of the 2007 Welsh Open.

 Career

 Early years

 After some success in amateur tournaments, Higginson turned professional for the 2000/2001 season after finishing third on the Challenge Tour.
 He remained there for five seasons before dropping off, after encountering limited success.
 He won a place back on the tour for 2006/2007 after finishing second on the Pontins' International Open Series.

 Breakthrough

 Higginson reached the televised stages of a ranking tournament for the first time at the 2007 Malta Cup, where he beat Steve Davis 5–4 before losing 2–5 to Ken Doherty at the last 16.
 At the very next tournament, the 2007 Welsh Open, Higginson hit an extraordinary run of form, defeating Marco Fu 5–2, John Higgins 5–3 (from 0–3 down), Michael Judge 5–1, Ali Carter 5–1 (making his first professional 147 break in the process) and Stephen Maguire 6–3 to reach the final.
 As he had spent the 2005–06 season on the secondary Challenge Tour, he was the first unranked player to reach a ranking final since Terry Griffiths won the World title in 1979.
 At the end of the first session of the final, he trailed 2–6 to Neil Robertson.
 In the second session, Higginson managed to take the lead and change the score to 8–6, but Robertson recovered to level the scores at 8–8 and force a deciding frame, which he won.
 Higginson earned £20,000 for his 147 break, £2000 for the highest break and £17,500 for being the runner-up.